shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 ## Plotting the File

-We want to plot the values from the satellite on a map of the earth.
+Our goal is to plot the values from the satellite on a map of the earth.
-Luckily GeoPandas does have one included.
+Lucky for us, GeoPandas does have one included.

 ```python
 world = geopandas.read_file(geopandas.datasets.get_path('naturalearth_lowres'))